-- 3.3 This exercise is a simplistic version of that undertaken previous by UoY (2018 and 2019) but produces very similar results.
-It shows how: - Under scenarios 3 to 5 all the proposed 21.5 hectares in the Council Local Plan would be used up well before 2038 (assuming that this was, in practice, the area that could be developed with no buffer).
-And this does not factor in the capacity of need to accommodate major collaboration projects ("known-unkowns") - 2) Although it appears there could be sufficient land to 2038 under Scenarios 1 and 2 this makes no allowance for space of major collaboration projects at all nor of the impact of buffers etc.
+- 3.4 This exercise is a simplistic version of that undertaken previous by UoY (2018 and 2019) but produces similar results.
+It shows how: - Under scenarios 4 to 5 all the proposed 21.5 hectares in the CoY Local Plan would be used up well before 2038 (assuming that this was in practice the area that could be developed with no buffer).
+And this does not factor in the capacity of need to accommodate major collaboration projects ("known unkowns") - 2) Although it appears there could be sufficient land to 2038 under Scenarios 1, 2 and 3 this make no allowance for space of major collaboration projects at all nor of the impact of buffers etc on the effective capacity of allocation ST27.